 - Apply the principle of least privilege for LDAP access.
 Only allow each user to have the least privilege necessary at every point of interaction with the LDAP server.
 Additionally, if users require elevated privileges for some queries, ensure these expire after a brief period.

 - Create an allowed list for inputs.
-This is an extension of user input validation beyond in-code checks.
+This is an extension of user input validation beyond in-code cheques.
 Checking user input at the source—as it’s entered into the field—adds a layer of validation for user input before forming the query in the application.

 - Use size limits for incoming requests.
 As the examples above demonstrate, LDAP injections tend to be long strings.
 This is especially true for advanced strategies such as blind LDAP injections, attribute discovery, and booleanization.
 Therefore, adding a size limit for input mitigates potential attack vectors.